The Day of the Owl (film)

-The Day of the Owl (Il giorno della civetta, released in the United States as Mafia) is a 1968 crime drama film directed by Damiano Damiani, based on the 1961 novel of the same name by Leonardo Sciascia, adapted for the screen by Damiani and Ugo Pirro.
+The Day of the Owl (Il giorno della civetta, released in the United States as Mafia) is a 1968 crime drama film directed by Damiano Damiani, based on the 1961 novel by Leonardo Sciascia, adapted for the screen by Damiani and Ugo Pirro.
 It stars Franco Nero, Claudia Cardinale, and Lee J. Cobb.
 Set in a small Sicilian town, the story follows a Carabinieri chief investigating a murder, hampered by the deep-seated presence of the Mafia that perpetuates a culture of silence.

 An Italian and French co-production, the film was shown in competition at the 1968 Berlin International Film Festival and won three David di Donatello Awards: Best Film, Best Actor for Franco Nero, and Best Actress for Claudia Cardinale.

 Plot

 In Sicily, truck driver Salvatore Colasberna is shot in the morning hours while delivering a load of cement to a highway construction project.
 The murder takes place within sight of the house of Rosa Nicolosi and her husband.
 Rosa's husband, who witnessed the crime, disappears shortly after.
 Carabinieri captain Bellodi, who has been transferred from North Italy only recently, hears that there may be irregularities in the construction of the highway that amount to corruption.
 It appears that Colasberna was murdered for refusing to cooperate with the local mafia group, led by the influential Don Mariano.

 Don Mariano and his acolytes spread rumours that Rosa's husband had shot Colasberna for having an affair with his wife and went into hiding to escape an arrest.
 A man shows up at Rosa's house, handing her money which allegedly was sent by her husband who found a job in Palermo, but without giving any address.
 During his inquiries, Bellodi is thwarted by an honour system, where witnesses lie and withhold information out of allegiance to Don Mariano.
 He resorts to unorthodox strategies of jailing witnesses, forging statements, and confronting witnesses with false accusations by others, even going so far as arresting Don Mariano.
 In the end, his strategies fail, and he is himself accused of political motives and removed from his position.
 From the balcony of his house, Don Mariano and his group watch the new captain who has taken Bellodi's place; while the others express their relief that the new police officer appears to be of no danger to them, Don Mariano states with respect, "Bellodi was a man".